-- drivername refers to the compiler driver and can be £77 for Fortran, ncc for the Edison C compiler, NCC for the standard C++ compiler, or DCC for the Delta C++ compiler. - options lets you choose language level (-ansi, -cckr, -xansi, or -ansiposix) and user-specified options such as -I for including files, -D for defining macros, -nostd, and +p.
+drivername refers to the compiler driver and can be f77 for Fortran, ncc for the Edison C compiler, NCC for the standard C++ compiler, or DCC for the Delta C++ compiler.
+Note that these are outmoded compilers and may not be available on your system. options lets you choose language level (-ansi, -cckr, -xansi, or -ansiposix) and user-specified options such as -I for including files, -D for defining macros, -nostd, and +p.